The Ultimate Amsterdam City Tour Guide: Exploring the Best of the Dutch Capital

 1. Anne Frank House

-Step into history by visiting the Anne Frank House, where Anne Frank and her family hid from the Nazis during World War II.
-Walk through the secret annex and gain insight into the life of this extraordinary young diarist.
-Ensure to book your tickets in advance, as they tend to sell out quickly.
+Step into history as you visit Anne Frank House, where the Frank family had their hide from the Nazis in the world war two.
+Take a tour into the secret annex and learn about the life of this incredible young diarist.
+Make early booking for your tickets as they run out fast.

 2. Van Gogh Museum